data-mechanics/course-2016-spr-proj/mjclawar_rarshad/michael_TODO.md

 API Stuff
 ---------

-1. Get API key from City of Boston
+1. Crime data set from a couple months in 2015, by long-lat and other stuff
-2. 2 data sets
+2. k-means on crime data set in space
+3. Cartesian distance from crime centroids to schools
+4. Calculate cartesian distance from homes to schools